Malvineous/makita-xgt-serial/README.md

 ### Word 1: Message Length

- * bits 0..3 - number of 0xFF padding bytes (0-7) at end of message
+ * bits 0..3 - number of 0xFF padding bytes (0-15) at end of message
- * bit 4 - if set, add 16 bytes (8 words) to expected message length
+ * bit 4 - if set, add 16 bytes (8 words) to the expected message length
- * bit 5 - if set, add 32 bytes (16 words) to expected message length
+ * bit 5 - if set, add 32 bytes (16 words) to the expected message length
- * bit 6 - if set, add 64 bytes (32 words) to expected message length
+ * bit 6 - if set, add 64 bytes (32 words) to the expected message length
  * bit 7 - not yet observed, could be +128 bytes
  * bits 8..15 - unused?
 Always seems to be zero.

-Default message length is 16 bytes.
+The default message length is 16 bytes.
 If bits 5 and 6 are set, message will be 16 + 32 + 64 = 112 bytes.

 ### Word 2: Message ID